nicolabs/nicobot/README.md

 **Again, this is NOT STABLE code, there is absolutely no warranty it will work or not harm butterflies on the other side of the world...
 Use it at your own risk !**

+It detects configured patterns or keywords in messages (either received directly or from a group chat) and answers with a translation of the given text.

-The included sample configuration in `tests/transbot-sample-conf`, demoes how to make it translate any message like `nicobot <message> in chinese` or simply `nicobot  <message>` (into the current language).
+The sample configuration in `tests/transbot-sample-conf`, demoes how to make the bot answer messages given in the form `nicobot <text_to_translate> in chinese` (or simply `nicobot  <text_to_translate>` into the current language) with a translation of _<text_to_translate>_.

-It can also automatically translate messages containing keywords into a random language.
-The sample configuration shows how to make it translate any message containing "Hello" or "Goodbye" in many languages.
+Transbot can also pick a random language to translate to ; the sample configuration file shows how to make it translate messages containing "Hello" or "Goodbye" into many languages.

 ### Quick start

-1. Install the package for systems this will look like :
-    ```
-    sudo apt install python3 python3-pip
-    pip3 install nicobot
-    ```
+1. Install **nicobot** (see above)
 2. [Create a *Language Translator* service instance on IBM Cloud](https://cloud.ibm.com/catalog/services/language-translator) and [get the URL and API key from your console](https://cloud.ibm.com/resources?groups=resource-instance)
 3. Fill them into `tests/transbot-sample-conf/config.yml` (`ibmcloud_url` and `ibmcloud_apikey`)
-4. Run `transbot -C tests/transbot-sample-conf`
+4. Run `transbot -C tests/transbot-sample-conf` (with docker it will be something like `docker run -it "tests/transbot-sample-conf:/etc/nicobot" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot`)
-5. Input `Hello world` in the console : the bot will print a random translation of "Hello World"
+5. Type `Hello world` in the console : the bot will print a random translation of "Hello World"
 6. Input `Bye nicobot` : the bot will terminate

 If you want to send & receive messages through *Signal* instead of reading from the keyboard & printing to the console :